jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.05.26.md

 ## Next steps
   - @Brian plans to complete the next package which handles all the land use and system supply attributes
   - @Brian complete documentation updates
-  - @RSG test Brian's new modules
+  - @Ben to test Brian's new modules, and merge to master if acceptable